Manhattan is NYC’s most popular borough, and it’s pretty big, so it helps to know some specific Manhattan neighborhoods.

 2. Chelsea, the best Manhattan neighborhood

 Chelsea is one of the coolest neighborhoods in NYC, thanks to its upscale and artsy vibe.
-If you like to browse art galleries and flea markets, this is the place for you.
+If you like to browse art galleries, this is the place for you.
+You will also find one of the most popular flea markets in New York.

 You’ll find it all at Chelsea Market, one of the best places to visit in NYC.
 This food court and shopping area are in an old Nabisco factory, and today you can find just about anything here.
 There are over 200 vendors selling everything from artisanal cheeses and ethnic foods to handicrafts and unique clothing.
 Chelsea Market is also home to several offices for companies like Google, as well as art galleries.